jllodra/cmod3/readme.md

 17/04/2015: 0.0.5 - beta

+## How to update cmod3 when a new version comes out

+Download, extract, and replace.

 ## Do you like it?

 Contribute to the code via pull-requests and make this player better, or make a donation via paypal to jlg.hrtc@gmail.com, modarchive.org and scenemusic.net as well.